MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

 <!-- Title: Improvements to light and dark themes -->
 <!-- Subtitle: Hovering, selecting, and closing tools is more visually consistent across both the default light and dark themes. -->

-In the main toolbar at the top of DevTools, the tabs for each tool have been reformatted, to reduce the chance of accidentally closing a tool.
-The highlighting that appears when hovering on another tool or hovering on the **More Tools** (`+`) button now looks consistent with the highlighting for the currently selected tool.

-On each tool's tab in the main toolbar, we added:
+Tabs for each tool have been reformatted to reduce the chance of accidentally closing a tool.
+On each tab in the main toolbar, we added:
 *  Spacing around the tab.
 *  Spacing around the close (`x`) button in the tab.
 *  A background color when hovering over the tab.
 *  A tooltip for the close (`x`) button of the tab.
 *  Higher contrast for the close (`x`) button of the tab.

-For example, when you are in the **Animations** tool and you hover over the **Network** tool's tab, the **Network** tab is now formatted to reduce the likelihood of accidentally closing it:
+For example, when you are in the **Animations** tool and you hover over the **Network** tool's tab, the **Network** tab is now formatted to reduce the likelihood of accidentally closing it.

 :::row:::
     :::column:::